Skip to content

 Reassuring Concerned Citizens

-In addition, not all of the municipality’s digital services have robust authentication processes, which could enable hackers to gain access to more secure, more private information by first accessing usernames and passwords from less secure sites.
+In addition, not all of the municipality’s digital services have robust authentication processes, which could enable hackers to gain access to more secure, private information by first accessing usernames and passwords from less secure sites.

 Taken together, these issues have severely eroded citizens’ trust in municipal digital services.